edvin/pillar/docs/event-store/index.md

 interface EventStore
 {
     /**
+     * Appends an event to the stream for a given aggregate root and returns
-     * Append an event and return the assigned per-stream version (stream_sequence).
+     * the assigned per-stream version (stream_sequence).
+     *
      * If $expectedSequence is provided, the append only succeeds when the current
-     * per-stream version matches; otherwise a ConcurrencyException is thrown.
+     * last per-stream version equals the expected value.
+Otherwise a
+     * ConcurrencyException MUST be thrown.
      */
     public function append(AggregateRootId $id, object $event, ?int $expectedSequence = null): int;

     /**
-     * Stream events for a single stream (aggregate), optionally bounded by an EventWindow.
+     * Stream events for a single stream (aggregate) within an optional window.
      *
      * Implementations MUST yield events in ascending per-stream sequence order.
      *
-     * @return Generator&lt;StoredEvent&gt;
+     * @return Generator<StoredEvent>
      */
     public function streamFor(AggregateRootId $id, ?EventWindow $window = null): Generator;